 What are the greatest assets in your business?
 Entrepreneur with a $1 million net worth Mike Schiemer gives you the answer: Its your people!
 Your employee team is essential.
 Plus, whoever else is in your outsourced network, including your supply chain these days.
 From over 30 years of working with hundreds of entrepreneurs and SMEs, I can certainly confirm this.
 People are the primary under-utilized asset in every business.
 It’s likely you probably don’t train yourself unless you are highly self-motivated, and guaranteed even more likely you don’t train your people!
 But bosses and business owners, here is the problem in a nutshell:

 – You expect them to be capable!

 Think of it this way:

 Many of you will spend 30 to 40 even 50 years engaged in business and work activities.
 Yet, the truth is you don’t train yourself or your people for this four decades business journey.
-It’s a harsh but fair truth in the world of business and careers to maintain the American Dream and global economic prosperity.
+It is a harsh but fair truth in the world of business and careers to maintain the S. American Dream and global economic prosperity in 2023 and 2024.